 * * * * *

-One day I will write a book entitled “Science for the Poor,” in which I make the following point in full, but for now I will leave you with this.
-We must, must stop telling ourselves, our children, our students, and our teachers that science is a naturally objective enterprise with good intentions at its heart.
+We must stop telling ourselves, our children, our students, and our teachers that science is a naturally objective enterprise with good intentions at its heart.
 We must stop teaching that science is salvation.
 We must stop confusing science-as-idea with science-as-humanistic-endeavor, because it is not.

 Science is what the United States is using to build bigger and better nuclear weapons.
 Conversely, science is also what taught a surgeon to fix the hole in my little brother’s heart at 6 months old.
 Conversely, science is also the tool that allows millions of parents to abort children diagnosed with Down Syndrome because of a diagnostic procedure discovered by a devout French Catholic who was horrified at the abortions his diagnostic tool had caused.